DENVER HIGH ASSET DIVORCE ATTORNEYS

 - Financial need and lifestyle established by the marriage

-- The employment status/ability for employment of each party
+- The employment status or employment ability of each party

-If the judge decides that support is appropriate in your case, they determine the amount using a specific formula.
-This is 40% of the higher earning income minus 50% of the lower earning income.
-Though this is generally the formula used, it is not always set in stone.
-Every circumstance and court is different and unique to each party.
+If the judge decides that alimony is appropriate in your case, they determine the amount using a specific formula.
+Presently the formula is 40% of the higher earning income minus 50% of the lower earning income.
+The other party may receive alimony payments until they become self-sufficient or they remarry.